Trump Plaza drops as planned, now an 8-story pile of rubble

-ATLANTIC CITY — The implosion of the 39-story Trump Plaza casino tower went off at 9:08 a.m., just a few minutes later than scheduled Wednesday morning, delayed by a drone flying too close and a few pedestrians trying to view it from a closed Caesar's parking garage.
+ATLANTIC CITY — The implosion of the 39-story Trump Plaza casino tower went off at 9:08 a.m., just a few minutes later than scheduled Wednesday, delayed as a few pedestrians were cleared from a closed Caesars Atlantic City parking garage.

 As the long rumbling of the explosion finished, the building buckled from the back to the front, dropping straight down as intended.